Vice-President (Indigenous)

 • Biography

-Christine Cyr is a Métis woman from Winnipeg.
+Christine is a proud Red River Métis woman.
 She grew up in the north end of Winnipeg in a large family.
 Christine overcame the obstacles of poverty by focusing on education.
-After finishing high school with honours, she graduated from the University of Manitoba with a Bachelor of Arts (major in Native Studies and a minor in Chemistry).
+As a single mother, she finished high school with honours then graduated from the University of Manitoba with a Bachelor of Arts (major in Native Studies and a minor in Chemistry).

-She has worked at the University of Manitoba for the last 20 years, first in Student Recruitment, and more recently as the Director of the Indigenous Student Centre.
-She has been actively involved in strategic planning, cultural education, and advocating for the disruption of anti-Indigenous racism.
+She has worked at the University of Manitoba for 23 years.
+In her most current role – Associate Vice-President (Indigenous), she is responsible for students, community, and cultural integration.
+She is actively involved in strategic planning, cultural education, and advocating for the disruption of anti-Indigenous racism.

 • Christine Cyr